-If that hole, called a "limber" hole, gets clogged (Remember, a lot of "crud" ends up in the bilge as well as storage compartments.), water can't get to the bilge pump.
-A pipe cleaner will do nicely.
-Why bother?
+Your storage area(s) might be forward so open them up and ensure that PFDs, tools, etc, etc, etc are all in good condition.
+Check that there is no standing water in the compartment.
+If so, the "limber holes" are clogged and the water can't get to the bilge to be pumped overboard.
 Every ounce of weight that wasn't on the boat when the boat was manufactured changes its centers of buoyancy and gravity.
 In heavy seas, that just might matter a whole lot.

 Next are the cockpit and the electronics.
 Disconnect them, spray them with some "white grease", reconnect and test the gear.
 If a connector is corroded, replace it.
-This will keep salt in the air from penetrating your electronics.
+This all will keep salt in the air from penetrating your electronics.